glotzbam/dmenu_wpa_cli/README.md

 `ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=wifi`

-If your user is member of the wifi group, everything should work just fine.
+If your user is member of the `wifi` group, everything should work just fine.

+Furthermore you should have FontAwesome installed in your system for various icons used in the menu.
+Otherwise you'll have to replace the symbols in the script by hand, I'm afraid.
+At least at the moment.
+Maybe I'll add a command line switch to disable them.

 ## TODO

-- [ ] command line arguments to configure output and scan timeout
+- [ ] pass (debug) messages to wpa_supplicant's log
 - [ ] menu item to rescan available networks
+- [ ] command line arguments switches to configure:
+	- [ ] output (menu wise)
+	- [ ] scan timeout
+	- [ ] message log
+	- [ ] FontAwesome symbols
+- [ ] script for notification daemon
+- [ ] waiting 'til network scan is finished